broadinstitute/sharpener-gui/README.md

 1. Create your starting Gene Sets using the "Producer" selector and search box at the top.
 For example, enter a Gene Symbol (e.g. BRCA1) when selecting "Gene Symbols" from the drop-down.

 2. You should now see a table of genes.
-Click on the header to add the gene set to the list of current genes.
+Click on the Gene Set ID or the plus sign on the side of the table's header, to add the gene set to the list of current genes.

-Continue this until you have a bunch of gene sets that you like selected.
+Continue this until all the gene sets that you'd like to transform are selected.

 3. Before running an *Expander*, you can aggregate them into one gene set by pressing "Union" or "Intersection".
-This step is optional, but it also consolidates the expander results into one table.
+This step is optional, but it also consolidates all of your results from a given expander into one table.

 4. To run an *Expander*, in the panel on the far right you can put values into its input boxes